Key takeaways as Donald Trump is sworn in as 47th US president

 While out of the White House from 2021 to 2025, Trump became the first US president to be charged and convicted of felony crimes.

-His conviction came in May, after a jury found him guilty of 34 counts of falsifying business documents, related to efforts to conceal hush-money payment to a porn star during the 2016 election.
+His conviction came in May, after a jury found him guilty of 34 counts of falsifying business documents, related to efforts to conceal hush-money payment to an adult film star during the 2016 election.

 But Trump faced three other criminal indictments in addition.
 They included a state case in Georgia, where prosecutors accused him of participating in a criminal conspiracy to undermine the state’s 2020 election results.